tanish2k09/KLapse-Livedisplay/README.md

 ### What can it NOT do (yet)?
 1. Calculate scaling to the level of minutes, like "Start from 5:37pm till 7:19am". --TODO
 2. Make coffee for you.
 3. Fly you to the moon.
-Without a heavy suit.
 4. Get you a monthly subscription of free food, cereal included.

 ### I want more!
 Tell me what can I customize!